Leaders.com

 In this article, learn what an SOP is, why companies need them, and how you can develop one.

-What Is an SOP?
+What is an SOP?

 Standard operating procedures consist of easy-to-follow instructions that anybody can use when performing a specific task or activity.
 These instructions usually take the form of a step-by-step process.
 The more detailed each step is, the easier it will be to perform the task, even when done by someone who is relatively unfamiliar with the activity.
-An SOP ensures consistency in following important tasks while also improving efficiency.
+An SOP ensures consistency in following important tasks while also improving efficiency in day-to-day work.
 These should be a part of your main principles, much like it is with Amazon leadership principles.

 What Types of SOPs Are There?